 - In addition, include times for homework, outdoor play, and indoor activities.
 Also, keep the schedule on the refrigerator or a bulletin board in the kitchen.

 - Then, write changes on the schedule as far in advance as possible.

 - Organizing everyday items.
 As such, have a place for everything and keep everything in its place.
 This includes clothing, backpacks, and toys.

 - Accordingly, using homework and notebook organizers.
 Therefore, use organizers for school material and supplies.
 So, emphasize to your child the importance of writing down assignments and bringing home the necessary books.

-- Being clear and consistent.
+- Also, being clear and consistent.
 Children with ADHD need consistent rules they can understand and follow.

-- In addition, giving praise or rewards when rules are followed.
+- In addition, praising and rewarding children is helpful.
 Children with ADHD often receive and expect criticism.
-Look for good behaviour, and praise it.
+Look for good behavior, and praise it.

 - Keeping routines

 - Making lists for different tasks and activities

 - Using reminder notes

 - Assigning a special place for keys, bills, and paperwork

 - Breaking down large tasks into more manageable, smaller steps to complete each part of the task provides a sense of accomplishment.